Connery, Bowie take sides on Scottish independence, Murray keeps mum

 The decision to allow only Scottish residents to vote has come under attack in a campaign led by London-based lawyer James Wallace, who sought legal opinion from barrister Aidan O'Neill.

-O'Neill, who specialises in EU law, concluded the exclusion of non-resident Scots could be illegal as it violated Scots' right to freedom of movement under European Union law.
+O'Neill, who specializes in EU law, concluded the exclusion of non-resident Scots could be illegal as it violated Scots' right to freedom of movement under European Union law.

 Wallace said he had sent the advice to Scotland's First Minister Alex Salmond and Cameron, calling for the franchise to be expanded.
 If ignored, he plans to lodge a petition signed by 3,200 Scots demanding a judicial review in the Supreme Court.